Gravitational Field and Gravitational Potential

 Results

-The gravitational potential $\Phi$ and the magnitude of the gravitational field vector $|\mathbf{g}|$ in the three regions, plotted as functions of distance $R$, are shown below:
+The gravitational potential $\Phi$ in the three regions obtained above, and the corresponding magnitude of the gravitational field vector $|\mathbf{g}|$ as functions of distance $R$, are shown graphically as follows:

-- Python visualization code: yunseo-kim/physics-visualization repository
+- Python visualization code: yunseo-kim/physics-visualizations repository

 - License: See here